Variational Problems in the Physical and Data Sciences: Analysis, Modeling, and Simulation (26w5514)

 Description

-The Banff International Research Station will host the "Variational Problems in the Physical and Data Sciences: Analysis, Modeling, and Simulation" workshop in Banff from July 5 - 10, 2026.
+The Banff International Research Station will host the "Variational Problems in the Physical and Data Sciences: Analysis, Modeling, and Simulation" workshop in Banff from July 5 to July 10, 2026.